Sawyer Micro Squeeze Review

 The hydration bladder, however, is a different story.
 While this is a cool adaptative piece, we probably wouldn't use it in reality.
 Simply because the filter fits on the end and it always seems like it might fall off.
 Besides, you have to work hard to get water, which we don't like.
 Overall, this is one of the best on-the-go filtration systems because of how easy it is to suck water through the system.

-For just $28, you get a killer filter with versatility and impressive performance.
-For $8 less, you can get the Sawyer Mini.
+For the price, you get a killer filter with versatility and impressive performance.
+The larger version is more expensive, while the smaller version is less expensive.
 It features similar performance (and is lighter) but doesn't have the same awesome fast rate of flow.
 Overall, if you seek a killer on-the-go water filter, this is our favorite option.

 The Sawyer Micro Squeeze is a cousin to the original Squeeze but is lighter and more packable.
 It functions as a personal squeeze filter, straw filter, and works with in-line gravity filters and hydration bladders.
-It primarily wins Editors' Choice status for its high rate of flow while you drink straight from the filtration system.
-Not to mention its stellar longevity, offering 10,000+ gallons of filtration in the cartridges' lifetime, and probably yours.
+It offers stellar longevity allowing you to filter 10,000+ gallons of filtration in the cartridges' lifetime, and probably yours.
+Its Achilles Heel, though, is a flow rate that might leave you wanting a bit more.